Text saying 'The Summer of 2025' with the numbers 20 and 25 on either side.

 The Summit |

 Our inaugural Summit in 2023 was a powerful gathering of shared space, deep conversation, and collective learning.
-Together, we explored what it means to build a future rooted in justice, care, and community.
+Together, we explored what it means to build a future rooted in care and community.

-From our mainstage speakers—Charlene Carruthers, Jennie Joseph, Dominique Morgan, and the incomparable Dr. Angela Davis—to a dynamic group of breakout facilitators, we created space to explore the local-to-global impact of the Reproductive Justice movement.
+From our mainstage speakers—Charlene Carruthers, Jennie Joseph, Dominique Morgan, and the incomparable Dr. Angela Davis—to a dynamic group of breakout facilitators, we created space to explore the local-to-global impact of reproductive wellbeing and community care.
 Attendees engaged with the work, reflected on the interconnectedness of our lives, and built lasting connections across sectors.

 The energy continued in the halls, where local businesses and organizations shared their offerings and sparked new relationships.
 It was, in every way, a time to remember.